JurgenR/aioslsk/docs/source/MESSAGES.rst

 DistributedChildDepth (Code 7)
 ------------------------------

 How many children the peer has (unverified).
 This is sent by some clients to the parent after they are added and updates are sent afterwards.
-Usage is a unknown.
+Usage is unknown.

 :Code: 7 (0x07)
+:Status: DEPRECATED
 :Send/Receive:
    1. **string**: depth